Event Aggregator

 method.
 The event will be of type IDisposable

-which we will use to strongly type our class property.import { ICustomElementViewModel, IEventAggregator, IDisposable } from 'aurelia';
+that we will use to type our class property strongly.import { ICustomElementViewModel, IEventAggregator, IDisposable } from 'aurelia';

 export class MyComponent implements ICustomElementViewModel {